Booking & Planning

 Q: What should I pack?

+A: What should I pack?
 A: A detailed, trek-specific packing list will be provided upon booking.
 What you need depends entirely on your chosen trek, the season, and the altitude.
-You can also find general packing advice on our website or by cont us directly.
+You can also find general packing advice on our website or by contacting us directly.

 Q: Do I need a visa or permits?
 Can you assist?

-A: Yes, most treks require permits, and all visitors need a tourist visa for Nepal.
+A: Yes, most treks require specific permits, and all foreign visitors need a tourist visa for Nepal.
 We handle all necessary trekking permits and national park fees as part of your package.
+You can easily obtain your tourist visa upon arrival at the Kathmandu airport.

 Q: What are the recommended vaccinations or health precautions?